-Student Service Requirements\
+Student Service Requirements

 The Maryland State Board of Education stipulates that all students in Maryland public schools must complete student service requirements in order to earn a high school diploma.
 Most Howard County public school students or Maryland public school transfer students complete the service requirement at the middle school level.
-Those students who do not, or who transfer into Howard County public schools from out-of-state or nonpublic schools, will be required to complete service learning as follows:
+Those students who have not completed the requirement prior to entering high school, or who transfer into Howard County public schools from out-of-state or nonpublic schools, will be required to complete the following service learning:

-\ See the school counselor for more information on how to fulfill these requirements.
+See the school counselor for more information on how to fulfill these requirements.
 The Social Studies course Leadership and Student Service Learning (SO-510-8) may be used to support meeting this requirement